 Chris Cillizza is not as annoying as most CNN commentators, but he made major mistakes in his analysis yesterday.
-Cillizza talked about Bruce Springsteen’s view that Trump will win again in 2020 because the Democrats have not come up with a candidate that can beat him.
+Cillizza talked about Bruce Springsteen’s view that Trump will win again in 2020 because the Democrats have not come up with a candidate to beat him.
 Cillizza quoted Springsteen, a 69-year-old liberal rock singer from New Jersey, as saying:

 I don’t see anyone out there at the moment … the man who can beat Trump, or the woman who can beat Trump.
 You need someone who can speak some of the same language [as Trump] … and the Democrats don’t have an obvious, effective presidential candidate.

 How about Bruce’s Italian mother?
-She was a poor, strict Catholic, working as a secretary.
+She was a poor, strict Catholic working as a secretary.
 No doubt she voted for the Democrats and had little knowledge of politics.
 Now we have Bruce himself.
 Here he is at 33.
 Tell me he looks like someone you would go to for political advice.

 Can a person gain a lot of political knowledge and wisdom from singing?
-Bruce dropped out of education after high school, and teachers described him as being a loner and only wanting to play his guitar.
+Bruce dropped out of education after high school, and teachers described him as a loner and only wanting to play his guitar.
 He also had a long battle with depression and saw a psychotherapist three years after the photo above was taken.
 His wife witnessed his bouts of mental illness as he struggled with depression.
 Cillizza quotes Springsteen saying of Trump:

 He’s deeply damaged at his core,” and, “Anyone in that position who doesn’t deeply feel those ties that bind is a dangerous man, and it’s very pitiful.